status2 <- function(w) {

 Now, these scores don’t seem useless.
 They are different across each node; and like the PCA scores we obtained earlier, some are positive and some are negative.

-Fouss, Renders, and Saerens (2004) show that these are the same scores you would obtain from a correspondence analysis (CA) of the original affiliation matrix.
+Fouss, Renders, and Saerens (2004) show that these are the same scores you would obtain from a Correspondence Analysis (CA) of the original adjacency matrix.

 Now for the big reveal: